jooyung/joyWorks/MD/2012-Pro Csharp 5.0 And The NET 4.5 Framework-6e-Andrew Troelsen.md

 ### Building a Named Iterator
 ## The ICloneable Interface
 ### A More Elaborate Cloning Example
+[W] System.Guid: a globally unique identifier [GUID] is a statistically unique 128-bit number
 ## The IComparable Interface
 ### Specifying Multiple Sort Orders with IComparer
 ### Custom Properties and Custom Sort Types